6-Step Guide to Protecting Kidney Health

 Step 4: Get Tested

-If you or a loved one belong to a high-risk group, ask your primary-care physician about these tests—and be especially insistent about the last one.
-Your doctor may want to perform other tests as well.
+If you or a loved one belong to a high-risk group, ask your primary-care health professional about these tests.
+Your healthcare team may want to perform other tests as well.

 1. Blood Pressure (BP test)

-• High blood pressure can damage small blood vessels (glomeruli) in the kidneys.
+1. High blood pressure can damage the heart and kidneys.
+It can also damage glomeruli, which are tiny filtering units made up of clusters of small blood vessels in the kidney.
 It is the second-leading cause of kidney failure after diabetes.

-• Good Score: Below 140/90 is good for most people.
-Below 130/80 is better if you have chronic kidney disease.
+2. Good Score: Below 140/90 is good for most people.
+Below 130/80 is better if you have chronic kidney disease or received a kidney transplant.
 Below 120/80 is considered best.
-Check with your healthcare team to see what is right for you.
+A blood pressure goal depends on your individual situation, so check with your healthcare team to see what’s right for you.

-• Traces of a type of protein, albumin, in the urine (albuminuria) may be an early sign of kidney disease.
-Regular amounts of albumin and other proteins in the urine (proteinuria) indicate kidney damage.
+1. Traces of a type of protein, albumin, in the urine (albuminuria) may be an early sign of kidney disease.
+Regular amounts of albumin and/or other proteins in the urine (proteinuria) indicate kidney damage.

-• This measures how well the kidneys are filtering the blood.
-Doctors measure blood creatinine levels and perform a calculation to find out your glomerular filtration rate (GFR).
+1. This measures how well the kidneys are filtering the blood.
+Healthcare professionals measure blood creatinine levels and perform a calculation to find out your estimated glomerular filtration rate (eGFR).

 6 Things People with Kidney Disease Should Do: